MatuaDoc/OnslowCollege.github.io/13dtc/compsci/fl_fsm.md

 ## Example 1: Light bulb

 {% capture right_markdown %}
-For example, let's think of an FSA for a light bulb.
+For example, let's think of an FSM for a light bulb.
 A light bulb has two states:

 | State 1 | State 2 |
 | :-: | :-: |